.J.Crew Demylee Leopard Wide Leg Pants

 Audrey Hepburn and Patricia Neal on the set of Breakfast At Tiffany's

-1960 Photo of Audrey Hepburn and Patrica Neal on the 1961 movie, Breakfast AT Tiffany’s.
+1960 Photo of Audrey Hepburn and Patrica Neal in the 1961 movie Breakfast AT Tiffany’s.

-She did not sketch her designs in the tradition of other great French designers like Lanvin, Chanel; she cut and drape bolts of fabric on live models.
-Her loyal client list, Jacqueline Kennedy Onassis, Elizabeth Taylor, Grace Kelly, Evelyn Lauder, and Lena Horne.
-Pauline designed most of Patricia Neal’s dramatic, sophisticated wardrobe for the 1961 movie, Breakfast at Tiffany’s
+She did not sketch her designs in the tradition of other great French designers like Lanvin and Chanel; she cut and draped bolts of fabric on live models.
+Her loyal client list is Jacqueline Kennedy Onassis, Elizabeth Taylor, Grace Kelly, Evelyn Lauder, and Lena Horne.
+Pauline designed most of Patricia Neal’s dramatic, sophisticated wardrobe for the 1961 movie Breakfast at Tiffany’s.

 NYC Fashion Walk of Fame Plaque for Pauline Trigere

-I discovered the American fashion designer while walking in New York’s Fashion Walk of Fame in the Garment District along 35th Street.
-The Fashion Walk of Fame celebrates American designers who have influenced fashion worldwide with a lasting impact on the way the world dresses.
-To date, twenty-eight designers inducted into the Fashion Walk of Fame.
+I discovered the American fashion designer in New York’s Fashion Walk of Fame in the Garment District along 35th Street.
+The Fashion Walk of Fame celebrates American designers who have influenced fashion worldwide with a lasting impact on how the world dresses.
+Twenty-eight designers have been inducted into the Fashion Walk of Fame.
 Claire McCardell is also among the noted fashion designers.

 NY Fashion Designer, Pauline Trigère